 The Day School opens at 8:30 a.m.
-If you arrive prior to 8:30 a.m. we ask that you wait with your child in your car.
+If you arrive prior to 8:30 a.m., we ask that you wait with your child in your car.
 Staff will meet you and your child at your car each morning and take your child to his/her classroom.
 Teachers will be under the porte-cochere during rainy weather.
-After 8:45a.m., please bring your child with the access card and ring the doorbell.
-The church volunteer will let you in the first entrance and then a teacher will let you in the next door.
-We would appreciate it if everyone would to strive to be on time since it is disruptive to our precious class time.
+After 8:45a.m., please bring your child with the access card to the church office entrance on Fisher St. and you can walk your child to class.
+We would appreciate everyone striving to be on time since it is disruptive to our precious class time.

-Dismissal - 12:00pm for 3-year-olds and 4-year-olds, 11:45 for 2-year-olds and toddlers.
+Dismissal - 12:00pm for 3and 4 year olds, 11:45 for 2 year olds and toddlers

 Pick-up is also by the door, unless it is raining.
 Teachers will put your child into the car but for insurance purposes will NOT buckle your child.
 We ask that you pull forward to buckle your child so we can keep the car line flowing smoothly.
-If you arrive after 12:10pm you will receive a late fee notice.
+If you arrive 10 minutes later than your scheduled dismissal, you will receive a late fee notice.
 After the second notice, a \$25.00 late fee may be added to your account for each occurrence.
 This fee can be added to the next draft.
-Please enter from W Innes Street entrance and exit onto S Jackson Street.
+Please enter on Innes Street and exit onto Jackson Street.